In this article, we will discuss the concept of Cloud Computing and its essential terms associated with the bank exams.

-What is cloud computing?
+What is Cloud Computing?

 In cloud computing, we can manipulate, configure and access the hardware and software remotely.
-In general cloud computing is accessing and storing the files and databases over the internet instead of accessing it on your computer’s hard drive.
+In general, cloud computing is accessing and storing the files and databases over the internet instead of accessing it on your computer’s hard drive.

 Cloud computing offers platform independence, the software is not required to be installed on any PC.
 There is portability in cloud computing.

-To learn cloud computing one should have basic knowledge of computer, Database management System (DBMS) and Networking.
+To learn cloud computing, one should have basic knowledge of computer, Database Management System (DBMS) and Networking.
 These subjects will help you to understand the concepts of cloud computing very easily.

-To make cloud computing feasible and accessible to the end users there are certain services and models
+To make cloud computing feasible and accessible to the end users, there are certain services and models:

 Public cloud is easily accessible to the general public.
 A private cloud is operated by the organisation it serves.
 Public cloud is inexpensive.
 There are no wasted resources because you pay for what you use.

-Private cloud only allows systems and services to be within an organization.
+Private cloud only allows systems and services to be within an organisation.
 Private cloud is the best for business with dynamic or unpredictable computing needs because they will have control over the environment of the cloud.

 Hybrid Cloud is a cloud service which includes both private and public clouds.
 Hybrid cloud is best for heavy workload because it combines both public cloud and private cloud.

-There are three service models
+There are three service models:

 Example: (AWS) Amazon Web Services, Microsoft Azure.

-Example: Google Apps, Salesforce, Workday,
+Example: Google Apps, Salesforce, Workday.

 History of Cloud Computing

-Applications and utilities can be accessed over the internet.
+- Applications and utilities can be accessed over the internet.

-Applications can be modified and manipulated via the internet at any instance of time
+- Applications can be modified and manipulated via the internet at any instance of time

-To access, manipulate and modify, you don’t have to download or install any software.
+- To access, manipulate and modify, you don’t have to download or install any software.

-Cloud is platform independent, as it is available over the internet, one can access it anytime, whenever they want.
+- Cloud is platform independent, as it is available over the internet, one can access it anytime, whenever they want.

-It is more reliable because cloud computing offers load balancing.
+- It is more reliable because cloud computing offers load balancing.

 Risks related to Cloud Computing

-In some cloud’s data management and infrastructure management is provided only by the third party, so it’s very much risky to handover any valuable information to the service providers.
+In some cloud’s data management and infrastructure management is provided only by the third party, so it’s very risky to handover any valuable information to the service providers.